DEMOLITION DERBY

 Dave Friend 812-212-3755

 Make sure you read these rules carefully for any updates to this years rules.
 We will be going off these rules with NO exceptions.
 More than 5 infractions you will be put on the trailer.
 The officials calls will be final.
 Also NO Door hits will be permitted.
 Consider this your warning!
 If these rules do not say you can do it save yourself the hassle and don't do it!
 This is not a team derby and we will not put up with sandbagging or team driving of any sort.
-6 patch plates across the board fresh or preran car.
+4 patch plates (except MWFA class) across the board fresh or pre-ran car.
+No patch plates allowed in MWFA class.

 !!!!!!!!!!!!!